 In addition to candid photography of the city’s premier social events and semi-private gatherings, Click/Click gives consideration to the publication of classic photographic layouts from private collections, personal scrapbooks or previously unpublished images from the albums of historic families.

-Those wishing to be added to the permanent list of free subscribers may register an email address, along with their first and last names, at firstname.lastname@example.org.
+Those wishing to be added to the permanent list of free subscribers may register an email address at firstname.lastname@example.org.

 Advertising inquiries email@example.com.